sweet-delights/hybrid-platforms-conductor/README.md

     -t, --timeout SECS               Timeout in seconds to wait for each chef run.
 Only used in why-run mode. (defaults to no timeout)
     -W, --why-run                    Use the why-run mode to see what would be the result of the deploy instead of deploying it for real.
         --retries-on-error NBR       Number of retries in case of non-deterministic errors (defaults to 0)

-Deployer options specific to platforms of type chef:
-    -r, --run-list MODIFIER:PARAMS   Apply a modification to the run-list to be run on the nodes.
-Can be used several times.
-Possible modifiers are:
-                                       MODIFIER: append - Append a run_list after the node's run_list. - PARAMS: run_list to append after.
-Ex: site_debug::dump_node,git
-                                       MODIFIER: prepend - Prepend a run_list before the node's run_list. - PARAMS: run_list to prepend before.
-Ex: site_debug::dump_node,git
 ```

 <a name="tools_list"></a>